ybondarets/pl_calisthenics/process/2_2_syntax_description.md

 sum-of-2and2 = {
     12 + 13;
-    2 + 2 # can be without last semicolumn
+    2 + 2 # can be without last semicolon
 };
 ```